Visual-mov/Tevas-lang/doc/Tex-reference.md

 # The Tex Programming Language Reference

 ## Syntax
 Tex is a dynamically typed language.
 A variable's type does not need to be declared in assignment.
 All the type checking is done in runtime.
-Tex is not sensitive to indention (spaces and tabs).
-The language ignores line breaks.
-Line breaks are not lexed, meaning Tex has no concept of them within the parser.
-Based on all of this, each one of these strings is a valid Tex program.
+Tex is not sensitive to indention (spaces and tabs), and line breaks.
+Line breaks are not tokenized, meaning Tex has no concept of them within the parser.
+This makes the syntax very "loose" feeling, meaning each one of these strings is a valid Tex program.

 ` 2 -> a 2 -> b println a * b`